Cata312514/Pharmacy-Management-System/Submission5/README.md

 more update on Pharmacist form design and debuggin code logic.

 mode update and debugging made on Pharmacist form and user controls.

+main Form for logging in updated and debugged code.